 Abortion & Social Justice

-So, let’s define what exactly Social Justice means:
+So, let’s define what exactly “social justice” means:

-… here, we’re referring to a relationship or relationships between people.
+1. needing companionship and therefore best suited to living in communities. “we are social beings as well as individuals” … here, we’re referring to a relationship or relationships between people.

 1. Just behavior or treatment.